 The ARI does not rate which OEM is first in the progress to first flight, EIS or certification.

-The use case represents the mission the OEM foresees for the vehicle they are developing.
+The use case represents the mission the OEM foresees for the vehicles they are developing.

 The first flight field reports the year in which the latest vehicle version has first flown.
 The EIS field reports the OEM announced entry into service year.

 The ARI is updated periodically: it is not static.
 We document the changes in blog posts that detail the updates.
-We also notify the industry through LinkedIn.
+We also notify the industry through LinkedIn and Twitter.
 We advise our visitors to bookmark this page.

 The eVTOL OEMs have been very economic with the information released to the public.
-In order to prepare the hero image, we estimated the dimensions of each vehicle in cruise flight, starting from the publicly available data.
+In order to prepare the hero image, we estimated the dimensions of each vehicle in cruise flight, starting from the publicly available data, unless provided by the OEM.
+The dimensions of all the AAM vehicles in the hero image can be found in the table below.

 The hero image on the website was commissioned to talented aviation illustrations’ artist Marc Philipp Veenendaal (Instagram @marc_mpv).
-It is meant to show all the 14 OEM aircraft and their relative size.
+It is meant to show the OEM aircraft and their relative size.

 SMG Consulting does not accept responsibility for any decisions resulting from the use of the ARI, nor we accept responsibility for the correctness or factual nature of any information gathered from any source regarding any company or individual listed in the tool.
 SMG Consulting does not claim to have complete information or imply to have access to private or confidential information on any company, project or individual listed or identified.